github/developer.github.com/content/changes/2014-01-09-preview-the-new-deployments-api.md

 component of GitHub API v3.
 At that point, the new Deployment API will be stable and suitable for production use.

-We're really excited to see what types of integrations people come up with.
+We're really excited to see what people come up with.

 [docs]: /v3/repos/deployments/
 [hooks]: /v3/repos/hooks/
-[preview-mode]: /v3/repos/deployments/#preview-mode
 [chatops]: https://speakerdeck.com/jnewland/chatops
 [contact]: https://github.com/contact?form[subject]=Deployments+API